The Osborne: Base

 The base is composed of the lowest two stories.
 At ground level, the main entrance is in the center of the original facade on 57th Street, between the fourth and fifth bays from the east.
 The entrance is within a white segmental arch, above which is a scrolled keystone flanked by garlands.
 Inside the arch opening is a wooden double door with a leaded-glass transom window above it.
 The arch is flanked by two pairs of pilasters supporting a short entablature; a pair of glass-and-metal lanterns are mounted on the inner pair of pilasters.
 The remainder of the ground level contains storefronts.
 A small band course runs between the first and second stories.
 An entrance porch formerly projected onto 57th Street.
 There was also an areaway running around the building, traversed only by a small overpass.

 On the 2nd story along 57th Street, the original facade has eight bays.
 Within the center two bays, now the fourth and fifth bays from the east, there are four round-arched windows, topped by flat keystones.
 The two bays on either side, now the second, third, sixth, and seventh bays, each contain a single round-arched window with a flat keystone above and a decorative stone panel below.
 The outermost pair of bays, now the first and eighth bays, each contain a pair of rectangular sash windows.
 On Seventh Avenue, the seven southernmost bays each contain one rectangular sash window at the 2nd story.
 A modillioned cornice runs above the 2nd story along 57th Street and Seventh Avenue, except in the fourth and fifth bays along 57th Street.
+The cornice was intended to give the impression that the building was shorter than it actually was.

 The two westernmost bays along 57th Street comprise the 1906 annex and contain three shorter stories within the same double-height base: the ground floor, followed by two mezzanine floors.
 Both mezzanines contain a triple-sided, metal-clad oriel window within the left-side bay, which is the tenth bay from the east.
 The annex's right-side bay, the ninth bay from the east, contains a rectangular window opening on each mezzanine.
 The northernmost Seventh Avenue bay also contains three shorter stories in the double-height base, with two rectangular windows on either mezzanine floor.